boldflight/BibleConverter/test_EPUB/output/1sam.md

 [14] Saul’s uncle asked him and his servant, “Where did you go?”
 Saul replied, “To look for the donkeys.
 But when we realized they were lost, we went to Samuel.”
 [15] Saul’s uncle said, “Tell me what Samuel said to you.”
 [16] Saul said to his uncle, “He assured us that the donkeys had been found.”
 But Saul did not tell him what Samuel had said about the matter of kingship.
-[17] Then Samuel called the people together before the Lord at Mizpah.
+[17] Then Samuel called the people together before the **Lord** at Mizpah.
-[18] He said to the Israelites, “This is what the Lord God of Israel has said, ‘I brought Israel up from Egypt and I delivered you from the power of the Egyptians and from the power of all the kingdoms that oppressed you.
+[18] He said to the Israelites, “This is what the **Lord** God of Israel has said, ‘I brought Israel up from Egypt and I delivered you from the power of the Egyptians and from the power of all the kingdoms that oppressed you.
 [19] But today you have rejected your God who saves you from all your trouble and distress.
 You have said, “No!
 Appoint a king over us.”
-Now take your positions before the Lord by your tribes and by your clans.’”
+Now take your positions before the **Lord** by your tribes and by your clans.’”
 [20] Then Samuel brought all the tribes of Israel near, and the tribe of Benjamin was chosen by lot.
 [21] Then he brought the tribe of Benjamin near by its families, and the family of Matri was chosen by lot.
 At last Saul son of Kish was chosen by lot.
 But when they looked for him, he was nowhere to be found.
-[22] So they inquired again of the Lord, “Has the man arrived here yet?”
-The Lord said, “He has hidden himself among the equipment.”
+[22] So they inquired again of the **Lord**, “Has the man arrived here yet?”
+The **Lord** said, “He has hidden himself among the equipment.”
 [23] So they ran and brought him from there.
 When he took his position among the people, he stood head and shoulders above them all.
-[24] Then Samuel said to all the people, “Do you see the one whom the Lord has chosen?
+[24] Then Samuel said to all the people, “Do you see the one whom the **Lord** has chosen?
 Indeed, there is no one like him among all the people.”
 All the people shouted out, “Long live the king!”
 [25] Then Samuel talked to the people about how the kingship would work.
-He wrote it all down on a scroll and set it before the Lord.
+He wrote it all down on a scroll and set it before the **Lord**.
 Then Samuel sent all the people away to their homes.
 [26] Even Saul went to his home in Gibeah.
 With him went some brave men whose hearts God had touched.
 [27] But some wicked men said, “How can this man save us?”
 They despised him and did not even bring him a gift.
 But Saul said nothing about it.